Celebrating the Most Innovative Irish Design

 Goldenegg Productions, publishers of the West of Ireland’s leading monthly glossy magazine GALWAYnow and biannual WEDDINGSnow, are proud to present this prestigious event.

 A shortlist of aspiring designers and students from fashion colleges throughout the country will showcase their top designs in the hope of being crowned winner across the following six categories.
 The judging panel will select one overall winner from each category on the night of the event.
-The winner will be chosen by secret ballot and will be announced at the Irish Fashion Innovation Awards ceremony in The Galmont Hotel & Spa, Galway (formerly Radisson Blu Hotel & Spa) Galway on March 22nd 2018.
+The winner will be chosen by secret ballot and will be announced at the Irish Fashion Innovation Awards ceremony in The Galmont Hotel & Spa, Galway (formerly Radisson Blu Hotel & Spa) Galway.

 Student Designer of the Year